 A formal complaint requires a response or decision in writing from your provider.

-If you are still not satisfied with the outcome after the external review, you can contact the Ombudsman or the Australian Competition and Consumer Commission (ACCC).
+If you have exhausted your provider's grievance procedures and are still not satisfied with the outcome, you can contact the Ombudsman or the Australian Competition and Consumer Commission (ACCC).

 Appealing your complaint decision